These Heaux

-"These Heaux" (/ðiːz hoʊz/, "these hoes") is the debut solo single recorded by American rapper Bhad Bhabie.
+"These Heaux" (pronounced "these hoes") is the debut solo single recorded by American rapper Bhad Bhabie.
 It was released on August 24, 2017, as the rapper's debut single and she subsequently became the youngest female rapper to have a single debut on the Billboard Hot 100, after the song peaked at number 77.

 Background

 The song debuted on the US Billboard Hot 100 chart at number 77 in the week of September 23, 2017.
 It also made Bhabie the third-youngest solo artist of all time to chart on the Hot 100, behind JoJo and Stevie Wonder.
 Learning about her song's chart position on Spotify just a spot below Taylor Swift's much more publicized "Look What You Made Me Do" in streaming services, Bhabie told TMZ "[Swift's] someone who's been well-known for a long time and I'm someone who's just getting into the music game, and it's kinda crazy how I can just be one below her."
 The song also appeared to reference rapper Tyga and his repossessed Maybach vehicle as well as her father.

 The song's title originates from the -eaux suffix as the plural form of nouns ending in -eau in the French language and is also a common ending for historically Louisiana Cajun surnames like Boudreaux and Thibodeaux.